 - Post emergency and utility contact numbers in a central place in the house.

 - Prepare an emergency kit with enough supplies for at least 72 hours and store it where you can easily find it in the dark.

 - Stock up on sleeping bags, blankets and extra clothing for warmth.

-- Install carbon monoxide alarms for extra safety when using generators, wood stoves, propane heaters and other fuel-burning appliances for backup heating and cooking.
+- Install carbon monoxide alarms for extra safety when using generators, wood stoves, propane heaters and other fuel-burning appliances for backup.

 - Plug electronics such as TVs, cable boxes, video game consoles and computers into surge-protecting power bars.